Keyboard shortcuts

 • Evaluating at a random point = a linear combination of table entries

-• Sum-check over an MLE = reasoning about the table entries
+• Sum-check over an MLE = verifying global properties through local queries

 Polynomial Evaluation as Inner Product